Is the mortgage market serving the 4.5 million self-employed British people?

 Theoretically, you should be able to get a mortgage if you can afford the monthly payments to sustain the amount you are borrowing, yet the reality of the situation is that the bank would prefer to lend to an employed applicant on a lower salary than to someone who has started their own business.
 We explore the reasons why…

-Why do the self-employed struggle to get a mortgage?
+Why do self-employed individuals struggle to get a mortgage?

-The reason that million pound mortgages for self-employed people are harder to secure is because in banks’ eyes you are less likely to have a regular monthly income than if you were employed.
+The reason that million pound mortgages for self-employed people are harder to secure is that, in banks’ eyes, you are less likely to have a regular monthly income than if you were employed.
 This means that lenders are likely to shy away from million pound mortgages for self-employed applicants as you are a riskier bet than an employed candidate.

 This is particularly true for those clients who are newly self-employed, although even some very well-established clients will find that their options are limited.
 If you are newly self-employed you will find that only a handful of high street lenders are prepared to lend to you.
 If you have two or three years’ worth of accounts you are in a better position, although this is only one of several aspects banks will look at.

 Under the new regulations last year, both self-employed and employed mortgage applicants have to show bank statements and provide details of debt repayments and outgoings, including any expenses such as childcare costs, holiday spending and pension contributions.